nstjuliana/RapidPhotoWeb/_docs/project-rules.md

 ### Backend Code Organization Rules

-1. **Vertical Slice Architecture (VSA):** Each feature slice contains all layers (domain, application, infrastructure) for that feature
+1. **Vertical Slice Architecture (VSA):**
+   - Each feature is organized as a self-contained slice in `slices/{feature}/`
+   - Each slice contains: Controller, Commands, Command Handlers, Queries, Query Handlers, DTOs, and documentation
+   - All application layer code for a feature lives together in one slice directory
+   - No horizontal organization by layer (no separate `application/commands/` or `application/queries/` directories)
+   - Domain and infrastructure remain shared across slices (as they should be in DDD)

-2. **CQRS Separation:** Commands and queries are in separate packages
+2. **CQRS Separation:**
+   - Commands (mutations) and queries (reads) are clearly separated within each slice
+   - Command handlers handle write operations
+   - Query handlers handle read operations
+   - Both coexist in the same slice directory

-3. **Domain Layer:** Contains only business logic, no infrastructure dependencies
+3. **Domain Layer:**
+   - Contains only business logic, no infrastructure dependencies
+   - Shared across all slices
+   - Defines repository interfaces (implementations in infrastructure)

+4. **Application Layer:**
+   - Lives within feature slices (`slices/{feature}/`)
-4. **Application Layer:** Orchestrates domain objects and infrastructure
+   - Orchestrates domain objects and infrastructure
+   - Contains command/query handlers specific to each feature

-5. **Infrastructure Layer:** Implements interfaces defined in domain/application layers
+5. **Infrastructure Layer:**
+   - Implements interfaces defined in domain layer
+   - Shared across all slices
+   - Contains persistence, storage, security, and web infrastructure

+6. **Slice Documentation:**
+   - Each slice should have a `{Feature}Slice.java` class that documents the complete flow
+   - This class serves as architectural documentation (no implementation code)

-6. **File Size Limit:** No file should exceed 500 lines; split into smaller classes if needed
+7. **File Size Limit:** No file should exceed 500 lines; split into smaller classes if needed

 ---